jwood000/RcppBigIntAlgos/README.md

   1.148   0.005   1.153
 ```

+### 50+ Digits

-And for good measure, here is a 50 digit semiprime factored in under 30 secs followed by a 60 digit semiprime factored in about 5 minutes.
+And for good measure, here is a 50 digit semiprime factored in under 30 secs followed by a 60 digit semiprime factored in under 5 minutes.

 ```r
 semiPrime164bits <- prod(nextprime(urand.bigz(2, 82, 42)))